 A vibrant residential population helps support business growth and development, and creates a high level of activity day and night.
 The recovery of the central city is vital for the economic recovery of Christchurch and the wider region.

-We are coordinating a cross-agency Central City Promotion Group to help market the central city as a great place to visit, work, invest and live.
-Council are working hard to improve the condition, safety and accessibility of streets and public spaces in the central city.
+We are coordinating a cross-agency Central City Promotion Group to help market the Central City as a great place to visit, work, invest and live.
+Council is working hard to improve the condition, safety and accessibility of streets and public spaces in the Central City.

-Come and explore what's new in the central city, and support local businesses.
+Come and explore what's new in Central City, and support local businesses.
 Get involved in events and support Gap Filler(external link) and other organisations that help bring life to the city.

 Take a look at the Shape your place(external link) toolkit which explains how you and your community can work with Council to enhance your neighbourhood and bring your ideas to life.